mjrobledo/avengers/misiones.md

 # Misiones

-* Investigar a Dr. doom
+- Investigar a Dr. doom
+- Capturar a otro